By Dr. Jack Wheeler

 All photos by Jack Wheeler

-ast week in our exploration of the highest summits of the Himalayas, we ended our Route to Everest at the Red Hat Tibetan Tengboche monastery.
+In our initial exploration of the highest summits of the Himalayas, we ended our Route to Everest at the Red Hat Tibetan Tengboche monastery.

 Having now been to world’s 6th, 4th, and highest mountain of all – Cho Oyo, Lhotse, and Everest — this week we continue on to the giants of Makalu – the world’s 5th at 8,485m/27,838ft – and Kanchenjunga – 3rd highest on earth at 8,585m/28,168ft.

 We return from Tengboche to the Lukla Airport where we arrived from Kathmandu (Nepal’s capital) the previous day to refuel our helicopters onward to Everest.
 Lukla is the staging place for treks and climbs to Everest, so everyone flies in here, even though it’s built on a slanted ledge on a mountainside and is considered “the world’s most dangerous airport.”

 This is of no concern to us as we safely land and take-off by helicopter!
 After spending the night at the comfortable Everest Summit Lodge, we lift off for Makalu in the early morning light.
 Let’s orient ourselves.
 The yellow line is the trekking route to Everest Base Camp.